MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

 ## Determine hardware and network requirements

 Microsoft recommends purchasing a validated Azure Stack HCI hardware/software solution from our partners.
 These solutions are designed, assembled, and validated against our reference architecture to ensure compatibility and reliability, so you get up and running quickly.
-Check that the systems, components, devices, and drivers you are using are Windows Server 2019 Certified per the Windows Server Catalog.
+Check that the systems, components, devices, and drivers you are using are certified for use with Azure Stack HCI.
 Visit the [Azure Stack HCI solutions](https://azure.microsoft.com/overview/azure-stack/hci) website for validated solutions.

-At minimum, you will need one server, a reliable high-bandwidth, low-latency network connection between servers, and SATA, SAS, NVMe, or persistent memory drives that are physically attached to just one server each.
+At minimum, you need one server, a reliable high-bandwidth, low-latency network connection between servers, and SATA, SAS, NVMe, or persistent memory drives that are physically attached to just one server each.
 However, your hardware requirements may vary depending on the size and configuration of the cluster(s) you wish to deploy.
 To make sure your deployment is successful, review the Azure Stack HCI [system requirements](../concepts/system-requirements.md).

 Before you deploy the Azure Stack HCI operating system: